Jukebox: History

 Later versions of the jukebox included Seeburg’s Selectophone with 10 turntables mounted vertically on a spindle.
 By maneuvering the tone arm up and down, the customer could select from 10 different records.

-The word “jukebox” came into use in the United States beginning in 1940, apparently derived from the familiar usage “juke joint”, derived from the Gullah word juke, which means “bawdy”.
-Manufacturers of jukeboxes tried to avoid using the term, associated with unreputable places, for many years.

 Wallboxes were an important, and profitable, part of any jukebox installation.
 Serving as a remote control, they enabled patrons to select tunes from their table or booth.
 One example is the Seeburg 3W1, introduced in 1949 as companion to the 100-selection Model M100A jukebox.
 Stereo sound became popular in the early 1960s, and wallboxes of the era were designed with built-in speakers to provide patrons a sample of this latest technology.

 Jukeboxes were most popular from the 1940s through the mid-1960s, particularly during the 1950s.
 By the middle of the 1940s, three-quarters of the records produced in America went into jukeboxes.
 Billboard published a record chart measuring jukebox play during the 1950s, which briefly became a component of the Hot 100; by 1959, the jukebox’s popularity had waned to the point where Billboard ceased publishing the chart and stopped collecting jukebox play data.
 Jukeboxes were popular in Japan throughout the 1960s and 1970s.

 As of 2016, at least two companies still manufacture classically styled jukeboxes: Rock-Ola, based in California, and Sound Leisure, based in Leeds in the UK.
 Both companies manufacture jukeboxes based on a CD playing mechanism.
 However, in April 2016, Sound Leisure showed a prototype of a “Vinyl Rocket” at the UK Classic Car Show.
-It stated that it would start production of the 140 7″ vinyl selector (70 records) in summer of the same year.
+It stated that it would start production of the 140 7-inch vinyl selector (70 records) in summer of the same year.

 Since 2018, Orphéau, based in Brittany in France manufactures the original styled “Sunflower” Jukebox with the first 12″ vinyl record selector (20 records), on both sides.